xcart/xcart-docs/_pages/kb_en/general_setup/email_notifications/transfer_settings.md

 ## Adjusting your store's FROM/REPLY-TO settings

-First of all you will need to adjust your FROM/REPLY-TO settings:
+First of all, you will need to specify what email addresses must be used in the FROM and REPLY-TO fields of email notifications that will be sent by your store:

-1. Go to the **E-Mail transfer settings** tab of the **Store setup** -> **Email notifications** page.
+1. In the **Store setup** -> **Email notifications** section, select the **E-Mail transfer settings** tab:
    ![xc5_notif_emai_transfer_settings.png]({{site.baseurl}}/attachments/ref_5PirMonD/xc5_notif_emai_transfer_settings.png)

+2. On the page that opens, adjust your store's FROM/REPLY-TO settings:

-2. Use the setting **'Email to use for the FROM field'** to specify the email address that you want to be used for the FROM field.
+   * Use the setting **Email to use for the FROM field** to specify the email address that you want to be used for the FROM field.
 The following options are available:

       * Email from the Contact information section: Choose this option if you want the default FROM email address(es) for your store to be taken from the {% link "Contacts" ref_wKcxbiUf %} section.
       * Sender email as identified by the server: Choose this option if you want the default FROM email address to be defined by the mail server.
       * Email address specified below: Choose this option to use an email address not matching the two previous options.
 You will be able to specify this address in the field below.

+   * If you haven't yet done so, configure your 'Contacts' email addresses in the store's Contact information section.
+You can access this section quickly by clicking on the 'contact information' link near the **Email to use for the REPLY-to field in customer emails** item in the 'FROM/REPLY-TO settings' section.
+).
+The email addresses specified in the 'Contacts' section will be used as REPLY-TO addresses for email notifications that will be sent to customers (Which email address will be used in each specific notification will depend on the type of notification message; for details, see {% link "Specifying your 'Contacts' email addresses" ref_wKcxbiUf %}).

 3. Click **Submit** to save the changes.